 The latest issue of the NFIB Small Business Economic Trends came out this morning.
 The headline number for January came in at 105.9, an increase of 0.1 from the previous month's 105.8, and its highest since December 2004.
 The index is at the 99th percentile in this series.
 Today's number came in above the Investing.com forecast of 105.1.

 Today's ESG Investing Is Not Your Father's SRI

 Environmental, Social, Governance (ESG) is much broader than the Socially Responsible Investing (SRI) of the past.

 Trends in the Teenage Workforce Update

-Last July CNN Money featured an article with the optimistic and intriguing title "More American teens are getting jobs.
+In July of 2015, CNN Money featured an article with the optimistic and intriguing title "More American teens are getting jobs.
 That's good for everyone."
 After reading the article, we revised one of our monthly charts on Labor Force Participation to include the age 16-19 cohort -- one we elsewhere combine with the 20-24 year-olds.
 We've updated this article to include the latest employment data.

 Is the U.S. Workforce Nearing Full Recovery?

-We've updated our monthly workforce analysis to include last week's Employment Report for December.
-The unemployment rate, as expected, ticked up from 4.6% to 4.7%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) was below forecast at 156K.
+We've updated our monthly workforce analysis to include last week's Employment Report for January.
+The unemployment rate ticked up from 4.7% to 4.8%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) was surprised forecasts at 227K.